-As of 1 January 2010, anyone that sells goods and services in return for cash payments or payments vith credit cards must have a certified cash register.
+Anyone that sells goods and services in return for cash payments or payments with credit cards must have a certified cash register.
 The purpose of this legislation is to protect serious business owners that conduct cash transactions against unfair competition.

 Who are the subjects of this law?

 This law applies to companies that sell goods and services in return for cash payments.
 Cash payments also include payment by debit (bank) card.
 Note that this law applies even if you only provide services as part of your business.
 The law also applies to dentists in private practice, foot care therapists, massage therapists and others.